The ‘International League Against Epilepsy (ILAE) British Chapter’ respects your privacy and is committed to protecting your personal data.

 Purpose of this privacy notice

-This privacy notice informs you as to how we collect, process and look after your personal data in the course of interacting with us, whether by visiting this website, becoming an ILAE British Chapter member, signing up to our events, and tells you about your privacy rights and how the law protects you.
+This privacy notice informs you as to how we collect, process and look after your personal data in the course of interacting with us, whether by visiting this website, becoming an ILAE British Branch member, signing up to our events, and tells you about your privacy rights and how the law protects you.